samiabat/Flutter-MobileApp-Job-Vacancy/README.md

 ## About The App
 <pre>
 Our project is a job vacancy Mobile App with flutter that allow
-	1, The company to post the job
+	1, The organization to post the job
 	2, The jobseeker to visit the job vacancy
-	3, The admin will verify the company
+	3, The admin will verify the organization
-	4, The admin will controll the  action of companies and the jobseekers
+	4, The admin will controll the  action of organizationies and the jobseekers
 </pre>

 ## User Types

 <pre>
 	1. Admin
-	2. Company
+	2. Organization
 	3. Jobseeker
 </pre>